julianxhokaxhiu/LineageOTA/README.md

 The default cache timeout is set to one day (86400 seconds).

-You can change this via a configuration file, in the root directory, called lineageota.json:
+You can change this via the configuration file, in the root directory, called lineageota.json:

 ```json
 [